 Example of Candid approach to portrait photography

-The creative approach is characterized by a signature style of the photographer creating portraits, which can be combination of lighting, aperture, concept, posing, styling and editing techniques.
-Editing or retouching takes important role in the process of creative communication through photography.
-In the early stages of portrait photography images were treated/edited in a Darkroom, different techniques were available to further enhance the final result.
-Today editing portraits and the way people appears in them is done in digital format and it is becoming very popular trend even an industry, such as retouching, on its own.
+The creative approach is characterized by a signature style of the photographer creating portraits, which can be a combination of lighting, aperture, concept, posing, styling and editing techniques.
+Editing or retouching takes an important role in the process of creative communication through photography.
+In the early stages of portrait photography, images were treated/edited in a Darkroom, different techniques were available to further enhance the final result.
+Today editing portraits and the way people appears in them is done in digital format and it is becoming a very popular trend even an industry, such as retouching, on its own.

 The creative approach is very well adopted in fine art portraiture, where the artist can express his/her allegorical vision and perception of reality.

 Lighting in portrait photography plays a very important role, being in a studio or on-location portrait photographers must have full control of how subject is lit.
 By controlling light and using lighting techniques and tools, portrait photographer can influence the quality outcome of a photo session – overcoming challenges introduced by location specifics or client requirements.

 There are no concrete rules of how a portrait should be illuminated, especially if you are in pursuit of developing your own signature style.
 However, there are several well-established lighting techniques which will provide many portrait photographers with consistent results and predictable outcomes.
 They are also easy to identify and can provide a clear indication, by highlights and shadow patterns on the subject’s face or background, of what lighting setup/technique was used.